Kyusung4698/PoE-Overlay/DEPRECATED.md

 The current version you're using is deprecated and may no longer work after a major PoE update.

-## How to update
+## 🚩 How to update

 1. Uninstall the current version
 2. Download the new version from <REPLACE_ME>
 3. Run the downloaded installer

+A complete installation guide with pictures can be found [here](INSTALLING.md).

-## What is new?
+## 📰 What is new?

-The new version is no longer built with Electron but Overwolf instead.
-Overwolf provides a platform for building performant in-game overlays.
+The new version is built on Overwolf - a platform for building performant in-game overlays.
 They also work closely with game publishers to make sure you never get banned.
 See more of their [commitment to gamers here](https://www.overwolf.com/our-commitment).

+### The 1.0.0 Update

-- added interactive introduction
+- added a interactive introduction
 - added market module
   - item search
   - bulk exchange